ph-rast/bmgarch/README.md

 Example 2: Stocks
 -----------------

-Here we use the first 100 days of Stata's stocks data on daily lagged returns of three Japanese automakers, Toyota, Nissan, and Honda.
+Here we use the first 100 days of Stata’s stocks data on daily lagged returns of three Japanese automakers, Toyota, Nissan, and Honda.

     library(bmgarch)